Illegal Moneylenders in Singapore: A Threat Closer Than You Think

 Very often, people may overlook the threat of illegal moneylenders, assuming they are too wise to fall into their trap.
 However, when a neighbour or a domestic worker borrows from such lenders, the trouble can still land at your doorstep.

 Such is the case for Mr Alan, who received 120 calls over three days from various unlicensed money lenders when his employee was the one who borrowed from them, as reported in this CNA article.
-In fact, it was reading the post of a Venture capitalist, on social media - where his domestic worker borrowed from 5 unlicensed moneylenders and threatened his wife and 2 young daughter’s safety while he was overseas and he was so helpless about it that sparked this article.
+In fact, it was reading the post of a Venture capitalist, on social media - where his domestic worker borrowed from 5 unlicensed moneylenders and threatened his wife and 2 young daughter’s safety while he was overseas and he was so helpless about it that sparked this article to educate the public and spark more conversations about how easily these threats can seep into our homes and communities if left unchecked.

 Illegal moneylenders often don't just target the borrower and their methods often involve harassment tactics that affect entire communities.
 From splashing paint on doors to making repeated nuisance calls, these actions create stress and fear for neighbours and other innocent parties.